Early voting for the Nov. 5 fall election ends Friday in many Central Georgia cities and counties.

 Depending on where they are, voters will decide mayor and council races, elect a new sheriff and decide SPLOSTs and other ballot questions.

 Some counties start early voting Monday; others will begin the next day due to Monday's Columbus Day state holiday.
 For polling hours and places in your county, contact your local board of election.

-Here are some of the races and questions voters will see on the ballot starting this week:
+Here are some of the races and questions:

 BIBB: The school district is asking voters to continue the current education SPLOST for five years, raising an estimated $185 million.
 The slate of proposed projects includes renovating Rutland middle and high schools and Howard middle and high schools.

 No Macon-Bibb government seats are up for election this year.

 WARNER ROBINS: Three city council seats are on the ballot.